 TAI-PAN —–a 20-year hush of anticipation turned to 127 minutes of crushed boredom when this leaky, creaky adaptation of James Clavell’s exciting 1966 bestseller finally hit the screens with a skid in 1986; the grief from reviewers and groans from evaporating audiences leaving producer Raffaella De Laurentiis $25,000,000 investment shredded like a seaside bamboo village after a typhoon, with only $4,007,000 grossed to show for all the trouble.

-The hassles came from making the would-be-epic in The People’s Republic of China; this was the first western film shot in the Communist country.
+The hassles came from making the would-be-epic in the People’s Republic of China; this was the first western film shot in the Communist country.
 The bureaucratic and censorship nightmares might have been worth it had not the results in scripting, direction and performance been so poor.
-Rugged and likable Australian bruiser Bryan Brown had so impressed with his work in Breaker Morant and The Thorn Birds that it was a shame to see him flail under Daryl Duke’s limpid direction and a screenplay by John Briley and Stanley Mann that gutted Clavell’s 734 page adventure, set over several mid-1800s decades in & around Hong Kong.
+Rugged and likable Australian bruiser Bryan Brown had impressed with his work in Breaker Morant and The Thorn Birds.
+It was a shame to see him flail under Daryl Duke’s limpid direction in a screenplay by John Briley and Stanley Mann.
+They gutted Clavell’s 734-page adventure, set over several mid-1800s decades in & around Hong Kong.